With Awaji Island KUNIUMI SHINWA

 In an era when the earth was still chaotic, Izanagi (Goddess) and Izanami (Goddess) pierced the spear into the sea from the bridge over the sky (the floating bridge in the sky), stirred it, and pulled it up from the tip of the spear.
 The dripping drops solidified into a small island (Onogoro Island).
 The two gods landed on the island, got married, and gave birth to Japan one after another.
 At that time, Onokorojima was the first island to be born.

 Awaji Puppet Theater has more than 40 seats in the Kyoho / Genbun period (1716-41) and 18 seats in the Bunsei period (1818-30).
 Among them, Uemura Gennojoza (Hyuga no Jyo, Hiketa Gennosuke) was the originator of Awaji Puppet, followed by Ichimura Rokunojoza. ..
-It is said that the first Gennosuke devoted "Sansha Kagura (Shiki Sanbansho)" in the palace in the first year of the former Kame (1570), and was given the rank of junior fourth rank.
+It is said that the first Gennosuke devoted "Sansha Kagura (Shiki Sanbansho)" in the palace in the first year of the former Kame (1570) and was awarded the rank of junior fourth rank.
 "Rinji" has been carefully handed down along with "Michikabo Denki" as a proof of the form of the Awaji doll.

 In the first year of Genna (1615), the Hachisuka family of the Tokushima domain was added to Awaji Ichikoku by the siege of Osaka.
 Successive feudal lords and their families often invite Uemura Gennojoza to perform.
 The 20th year of Kanei (1643) is the oldest performance record of Awaji Puppet.
 In addition, the clan protected Uemura Gennosuke by exempting him from the role of a husband (a type of tax), having him perform a special big play under Tokushima Castle in the event of financial difficulties, and sometimes lending money.

-An example of a large-scale performance under Tokushima Castle is the performance performed by Genroku Uemura in 1693 in Higashitomida, Tokushima.
+An example of a large-scale performance under the castle of Tokushima is the performance performed by Genroku Uemura in 1693 in Higashitomida, Tokushima.
 According to "Theatrical Performance" (Hiroyuki Sakaguchi's collection), which recorded this performance, in addition to the permanent actors, three new Tayu and shamisen players were hired from Osaka for the 14-day performance.
 The program consisted of seven new Joruri titles at the time, and in particular, "Tora Osana Monogatari" (written by Chikamatsu Monzaemon) was performed more than a year earlier than the premiere known so far.
 Although puppets were used by one person, the same double handrails as they are today are installed on the stage with a frontage of 8 (1 ken is about 1.8 m).
-The audience was on the scale of "Thousands of people".
+The audience was on the scale of "Thousands of dolls."

 During the Edo period, Awaji Puppet's destinations were Kyushu in the south and Chubu / Hokuriku to Tohoku in the north.
 The records of Hamanoichi, the feudal clan of Kyushu (Oita Prefecture), include the box office records of Awaji-za after the first year of Hoei (1704).
 In the Chubu region, Rokusaburo Ichimura was popular, and in Hokuriku, Masaemon Nakamura, Rokunosuke Ichimura, and Denjiro Yoshida were popular.
 These extensive activities of Awaji Puppet have taken root in puppet shows in various places and have had a great influence on local culture.